snotskie/ttrpg/site/src/index.md

 Once per roll, whether your own or another character’s, you may spend any number of ① to increase the result of that roll by $+1$ for each ① spent.
 You may only spend ① to help other characters this way if your character is near enough to them to reasonably help with the action.

-### Coming Prepared
+### Preparedness

 When you need an item your character does not already have listed, it could still be narratively reasonable for your character to have that item on them anyway.

-Up to once per scene, to see if your character came prepared with just the item you need, within reason, spend ① and perform a Home Stat Check.
+Up to once per scene, to see if your character came prepared with just the item you need, within reason, spend ① and perform a Preparedness Check, which is performed as though rolling a Home Stat Check.
 If you roll equal to or greater than twice the number of items you have listed, then the Check succeeds and you may add the item to your list.
-Otherwise, the Check fails and you may not perform another Home Stat Check this way this session.
+Otherwise, the Check fails and you become Unprepared for the rest of the session.

+While you are Unprepared, you cannot perform Preparedness Checks.

 ### Coolness

 Some events challenge your resolve, throw you off your game, cause you great embarrassment, or so on.
 When these happen, you may become Uncool.

 While you are Uncool, all rolls you make are modified by $-1$.
-Once during each scene that follows, you may be asked to attempt a Check to remove this condition.
+Once during each scene that follows, you may attempt a Check to remove this condition.

 !!! details "DM Note: Becoming Uncool"
     The Uncool mechanic is a way to break the tension and bring comedy to your game.
 It is also a way to represent small story arcs where characters feel bad after some failed action, and take action later to feel better about it.
 And it is a way to connect player characters more to the non-player characters watching them.